 "Luckily," Mechoulam goes on, "the Bulgarian Jews were not killed.
 The conditions were bad enough, but Bulgarian Jews were not killed.
 My uncle saved them..."

-With a twinkling eye, Raphael Mechoulam tells Klein how his uncle saved the Jews of Bulgaria from the Nazis' extermination camps.
+And with a twinkling eye, Raphael Mechoulam tells Klein how his uncle [Dr. Bonko Levy] saved the Jews of Bulgaria from the Nazis' extermination camps.
 We won't spoil it.
-You've got to watch this movie for yourself.
+You've got to watch this lovely movie for yourself.